xyt6151/ESPLowPowerSensor/task-list.md

 37. Implement power-efficient delay using ESP32's and ESP8266's low-power timer peripherals instead of using delay() function.
 38. Optimize the interrupt handling routine to minimize the time spent in the ISR.
 39. Use inline functions for small, frequently called functions to reduce function call overhead.
+40. Implement a more efficient queue system for interrupt handling, possibly using a circular buffer.